 11.26.09.
 Amazon.
 "Worlds Converge."
 B. Smith, (Rabun Gap, GA).
 A beautiful French lady becomes a wise old woman living in an apartment in Buckhead, a neighborhood of Atlanta Georgia; this seemed to be the hook that drew me into, We Were Dancing on A Volcano.
 Seeing history through the eyes of this lady as she lives through the French Occupation helps make it less textbook and more real.
 My favorite part of the book was the last few chapters as the author wove the strands together and put himself into the picture with his own memories.
 This book was well researched and written, but when feelings and emotions were added to the weaving, it gave it a more personal touch that allows all the parts to converge into one man's story and his place in history.

 11.17.09.
 Blog comment and Amazon.
 "Move Over, Margaret Mitchell."
 Five-star review from Delphine Herbert, (Ocala, FL).
 "A real-life refugee from the potato famine spawned a dynasty in which his son was among the Madoffs of his day, gaining notoriety and the attention of the Feds a hundred years ago as a wheeler/dealer stock trader known on Wall Street as a "bucket shop man."
 His oldest son, in turn, transformed himself into a pillar of social and entrepreneurial respectability on Peachtree Street aided by Atlanta's adulation of his French wife, the "Comtesse."
 Their son, Francis, the author's father, joined the circle of American expatriates living in Paris between the great wars during which time he fell in love with a beautiful aristocrat from Colombia.
 As a French military prisoner of war responsible for opening cattle cars arriving at a death camp in the Ukraine, Francis was witness to the horrors of the Holocaust while his mother played a significant role in providing succor through the Red Cross to those unable to escape Paris during the Nazi occupation.
 Once the reader negotiates the initial introduction to the bewildering number of Josephs and Egles , the fact-filled pages fly swiftly through one hundred and forty years of the triumphs and tribulations of this indomitable family which has survived wars, tenuous marriages, the ebb and flow of their finances and the scourge of alcoholism.
 Through it the women of the family were sustained by the certitude of their strong and rigid Catholic faith.
 This searingly honest and well written family history will be my Christmas gift to my most cosmopolitan friends, many of whom now also are "dancing on a volcano" of global uncertainty.
+Despite the fact the Gatins is not a well-known name outside of Atlanta, and that this history was written by a family member, readers of We Were Dancing on a Volcano by Joseph Gatins are in for a pleasant surprise.
+Not only is the family as fascinating as the Kennedys to whom they bear some surface similarities (Irish Catholic, a rich scion with a disreputable past, a war hero and international impact), but the author is able to keep his distance and cast a cold critical eye on the family curse of alcoholism and its insidious legacy.

 10.31.09.
 Amazon.
 "Fascinating Family Saga.
 Five-star review from Marianne J. Skeen (Decatur, GA).
 "This unvarnished account of a multi-national family with strong historic ties to Atlanta provides a personal window into the turbulent times of the 20th century.
 The volcano erupts and it's not always pretty, but always intriguing, especially when viewed from the family perspective.
 I meant to read just a bit more while finished a cup of coffee after breakfast, but ended up reading the second half straight through!
 I found it a bit slow at the beginning, but it really gained momentum when the author's personal reflections began to dominate.
 It's both a thoroughly researched history and fascinating tale."